-The bill S. 139 aims to amend the South Carolina Code of Laws by adding Section 48-1-91, which mandates that any individual or entity holding a National Pollutant Discharge Elimination System (NPDES) permit for discharging effluent into state waters must post a conspicuous sign.
-This sign must be visible from the receiving water and include specific information such as the words "Treated Wastewater" or "Cooling Water," the permittee's name and facility, the permit number, and contact numbers for both the permittee and the reporting department.
-The bill also outlines exemptions for certain discharges, such as those composed exclusively of stormwater or associated with specific NPDES General Permits.
+The bill S. 139 aims to amend the South Carolina Code of Laws by adding Section 48-1-91, which mandates that any individual or entity holding a National Pollutant Discharge Elimination System (NPDES) permit for discharging effluent into state waters must post a conspicuous sign at the discharge outlet.
+The sign must be durable, at least eighteen inches square, and include specific information such as the words "Treated Wastewater" or "Cooling Water," the permittee's name and facility, the permit number, and contact numbers for both the permittee and the reporting department.
+There are exemptions for certain discharges, including those composed solely of stormwater and specific NPDES General Permits, as well as provisions for waiving the sign requirement under certain circumstances.

 Statutes affected: 12/11/2024: 48-1-91